sxnwlfkk/daily_routines/docs/index.md

 Feedback, Requests and Bugs
 ---------------------------

 If you have feedback, feature requests or bugs to report, head to the project's [Github page](https://github.com/sxnwlfkk/daily_routines), or send an email to `sxnwlfkk@gmail.com`.
+You can also check out [my website](https://sxnwlfkk.github.io/).